About the Training Centre in Paris

 It is the first of the Holy Chapels to be built, designed as a vast shrine almost entirely glazed, and is distinguished by the elegance and boldness of its Gothic architecture, which is manifested in a significant elevation.
 The Sainte Chapelle consists of the lower chapel, originally dedicated to officers, and the upper chapel, dedicated to the king and his family.
 Its stained-glass windows are incredibly brilliant and colorful, among the most magnificent in the world.

-The Basilica of the Sacré-Cœur of Montmartre, known as the Basilica of the National Vow, is located at the top of the Montmartre hill.
+The Basilica of the Sacré-Cœur of Montmartre, known as the Basilica of the National Vow, is located at the top of Montmartre Hill.
 The cathedral was built at the end of the 19th century to a design by architect Paul Abadie.
-The eclectic architectural style of the building chosen was inspired by Romanesque architecture, Byzantine architecture, and particularly the cathedral of Saint-Front in Périgueux, the basilicas of Saint-Sophia in Constantinople, and Saint-Marc in Venice.
-From the Basilica you can admire the whole panorama of Paris stretching as far as the eye can see: enjoying the sunset up there, and possibly tasting a delicious crepe, is certainly not to be missed.
+The eclectic architectural style of the building chosen was inspired by Romanesque architecture, Byzantine architecture, and particularly the cathedral of Saint-Front in Périgueux, the Basilicas of Saint-Sophia in Constantinople, and Saint-Marc in Venice.
+From the Basilica you can admire the whole panorama of Paris stretching as far as the eye can see: enjoying the sunset up there and possibly tasting a delicious crepe, is certainly not to be missed.

 Close to La Sorbonne University and the Luxembourg Gardens, the Pantheon in Paris is an example of neoclassical art and the first monument in the French capital.
 Originally planned in the 18th century as a church to house the shrine of Saint Genevieve – the patron of the city – since the French Revolution, this monument has been used to honor great figures who have marked the history of France, except for the military careers, normally dedicated to the Panthéon Militaire des Invalides.
 The façade, the interior, the dome, the crypt, and the Foucault pendulum are the masterpieces of the monument, which deserves to be admired from the outside and visited in its entirety.